Where do you draw the line between a CIO and a CTO? How do they complement each other?

 It may not be obvious why there are different offices to lead information and technology.
 However, the differences between the two roles are fairly clear:

-CIOs are responsible for communicating the needs, goals, and processes of their IT department to other department heads.
+- A CIO is the internal mediator.
+CIOs are responsible for communicating their IT departments needs, goals, and processes to other department heads.
 They are the owner of all IT operations and are in charge of improving the efficiency of processes within their department.

+- A CIOs focus is on the bottom line.
 A CIO has to look at profitability and focus on how to increase profitability for either shareholders or owners.
-They’re tasked with knowing how the company’s expenses can be lowered to make total income grow.
+The Chief Information Officer is tasked with knowing how the company’s expenses can be lowered to grow total income.

 Does Your Company Need Both?